Iranian Hospital, Dubai

-The Iranian Hospital (المستشفى الإيراني) (Persian: بیمارستان ایرانی) is a non-profit rural general hospital in Dubai is located on the Al Wasl Road in Jumeirah.
-Inaugurated on 14 April 1972, it was built by and is affiliated to the Iranian Red Crescent Society, and is the oldest known provider of healthcare services in Dubai.
-Most of the hospital's medical staff are from the Iranian community in the UAE.
-It is a private hospital and comes under Dubai Health Authority (DHA).
+The Iranian Hospital (المستشفى الإيراني) is a private non-profit 220 bed general hospital in Dubai located on the Al Wasl Road in Jumeirah.
+Opened on 14 April 1972, it was built by the Red Lion and Sun Society (now known as the Iranian Red Crescent Society) on land donated by Sheikh Rashid bin Saeed Al Maktoum to serve the Iranian community in the United Arab Emirates.

 The hospital building features an exterior of blue tilework inspired by Persian architecture, similar to the Iranian Mosque located across the road.
-The Iranian consulate is also nearby.

 Background

 Construction on the hospital began in 1970 on land donated to the Iranian Red Crescent Society (Red Lion and Sun Society) by Sheikh Rashid Bin Saeed Al Maktoum.
 The Iranian Hospital is accredited by Accreditation Canada and has received a Qmentum International Platinum rating from the body.
 It has the capability to serve over 2500 outpatients per day.

 In October 2014, the hospital opened a new facility for sub-specialty health care services.
 Amenities of the new extension include: